 A crucial partnership is with our closest neighbour, twin continent and natural partner: Africa.
 The EU and Africa need to opt for a low-carbon, resource efficient and climate-resilient future to deliver the Sustainable Development Goals.
 We can achieve that by having a solid international partnership with ambitious objectives.
 This means proposing integrated responses that tackle climate change and environmental degradation, and consider the economic and social dimensions.

 Our focus should be on making rapid progress on areas with great potential for both our continents: sustainable energy and food systems, protecting biodiversity through restoring ecosystems, fighting wildlife trafficking, and sustainable forest, land and protected area management.
-For example, with our project Eco-Boma in Tanzania, we build a climate resilient model for Maasai steppe pastoralists by introducing technologies and innovations for water, rangeland management, livestock, crop cultivation, energy and education.
+For example, with our e-magin project in Ghana, we turn toxic electronic waste into valuable resources in a sustainable way.

 One thing for sure is that the green transition will need massive investments.
 Public funds alone will not be enough.
 This is why we are de-risking investment to pave the road for more private sector engagement in Africa and to support the green transition for all.

 As the world battles a global health pandemic, and deals with its aftermath, a strategic green partnership between Africa and Europe will be critical in the years to come.
-The EU will work with Tanzania and support its efforts towards a green transition that makes economies future-proof and benefit all.
+The EU will work with Ghana, support its efforts towards a green transition that makes economies future-proof, and benefit all.
 Working together for our mutual benefit, Africa and Europe can “build back better”, building a greener, more sustainable and inclusive world for all.